French and German have equal status in the school.

 French and German have equal status in the school.
 In 2009, we introduced Spanish as an option in year 12, leading to IGCSE in year 13.
 There are three forms of entry in Year 7.
 They start one language in Year 7 and the second in Year 8.
 Two year 7 forms begin with French and one with German.
-The following year it switches to two forms taking german and one taking French and so on, alternating each year.
+The following year it switches to two forms taking German and one taking French and so on, alternating each year.
 All students study French and German in years 8 and 9.
 Students may, of course, take both languages at GCSE and AS/A2 level if they wish.
 We encourage them to do so and the numbers of dual linguists is healthy at a time when languages are in decline nationally at Key Stage 4 and beyond.
 The number of students studying any one language Post 16 tends to vary but an average might be 20 at AS.
 All students, with some very rare exceptions in particular special cases, study a language throughout Key Stage 4.
-Mandarin Chinese is studied as an extra-curricular lesson weekly after school.
-There are currently two groups of committed students studying this subject.

 Years 7, 8 and 9 are taught in mixed ability groups (up to 32 students).
-In years 10 and 11, setting may take place if there are enough students on a line and if it is considered desirable.
-The dual linguists are sometimes taught together in any case and students doing two languages are often particularly able.
+In years 10 and 11, setting may take place if there are enough students and if it is considered desirable.
+The dual linguists are sometimes taught together.
 The department has mixed feelings about setting by ability.
 We often prefer to create groups containing students of differing abilities and personalities.
 In all teaching groups, we differentiate our work where possible in order to stimulate the most able and support those students who find the language difficult.
 In year 11, students are generally entered for all the higher level GCSE papers.
 On some (rare) occasions it is deemed advisable for one or two students to sit one or two papers at foundation level.

 Foreign Language Assistants (FLAs)

-Conversation classes are arranged with the Foreign Language Assistant (FLA) in years 11, 12 and 13.
-We share our FLAs with the Reading School and Reading Girls’ School.
+Conversation classes are arranged with the Foreign Language Assistant (FLA) in years 12 and 13.
+We share our FLAs with Reading School.
 Years 10 and 11 sometimes benefit from time with the FLAs.
 The classes are compulsory for students in year 12 and 13.

 The department is housed in three dedicated classrooms with storage facilities and small rooms for the FLAs.
-There is a 22-booth, cassette-based language laboratory in a separate area which the sixth form are encouraged to use for their independent study.
-One of the computer rooms around the school can be booked for use in lessons.
-The department has TV and DVD facilities and there are interactive whiteboards in the main teaching rooms.
+One of the computer rooms around the school can be booked for use in lessons and we have laptops at our disposal on a daily basis.
+The department has TV and DVD facilities and there are interactive whiteboards in all teaching rooms.

 Extra- Curricular Activities